Actress Daryl Hannah arrested in Keystone pipeline protest

 The southern section of the pipeline - the project Hannah was protesting - will take oil from the glutted Cushing, Oklahoma, storage hub to refineries in Texas.
 President Barack Obama lent his support to the project, which is being built.

-But the northern section of the $7.6 billion project, which would take crude across the Canadian border into the United States, was rejected by Obama last year on environmental and water supply grounds about its route through Nebraska.
+But the northern section of the $7.6 billion (4.6 billion pounds) project, which would take crude across the Canadian border into the United States, was rejected by Obama last year on environmental and water supply grounds about its route through Nebraska.

 TransCanada has reapplied to the State Department for approval of the full project.
 The State Department has jurisdiction because the line would cross a border.